-requirement in the NPS-UD for local authorities to provide at least sufficient development capacity to meet expected demand for housing and business land over the short, medium, and long term.

-- When CRC provided its recommendation report to the Minister it included an evaluation of Change 1 against the relevant statutory framework, which included the NPS-UD.
+- 53. Along with generating certainty for development, the Chapter 6 framework encourages the sustainable and self-sufficient growth of the key Greater Christchurch towns, enables efficient long-term planning and funding for strategic, network and social infrastructure (such as schooling and healthcare), and protects significant natural and physical resources. - On 28 May 2021, the Minister for the Environment (the Minister) approved Change 1 to Chapter 6 via a streamlined planning process.
+Change 1 implements agreed actions in Our Space and supports the requirement in the NPS-UD for local authorities to provide at least sufficient development capacity to meet expected demand for housing and business land over the short, medium, and long term. - When CRC provided its recommendation report to the Minister it included an evaluation of Change 1 against the relevant statutory framework, which included the NPS-UD.
 The evaluation documented how Change 1 would give effect to the NPS-UD.
-In approving Change 1 the Minister specifically acknowledged that CRC had complied with the RMA, regulations made under it, and any relevant national direction. - In summary, Change 1 amended Chapter 6 and Map A of the CRPS to identify Future Development Areas (FDAs) within the existing PIB in Rolleston, Rangiora and Kaiapoi, and inserted associated policy provisions which enable land within these areas to be rezoned by the Selwyn and Waimakariri District Councils if required to meet their medium term (10 year) housing needs.22 Change 1 was made operative on 28 July 2021. - The policy framework in Chapter 6 now provides for the development of land within existing urban areas, greenfield priority areas, and FDAs (where the circumstances set out in Policy 6.3.12 are met) at a rate and in locations that meet anticipated demand and enables the efficient provision and use of network infrastructure.23 Urban development outside of these identified areas is to be avoided, unless expressly provided for in the CRPS.24 - 57.
-As discussed later in my evidence, PC71 relates predominantly to land that has not been identified as a GPA or FDA, and nor is development of the land for urban purposes expressly provided for in the CRPS. - 58.
-Other provisions in the CRPS that are relevant to PC71 include: - (a) Objective 6.2.1a that sufficient, feasible development capacity for housing is enabled in Greater Christchurch in accordance with the targets set out in Table 6.1;
+In approving Change 1 the Minister specifically acknowledged that CRC had complied with the RMA, regulations made under it, and any relevant national direction. - In summary, Change 1 amended Chapter 6 and Map A of the CRPS to identify Future Development Areas (FDAs) within the existing PIB in Rolleston, Rangiora and Kaiapoi, and inserted associated policy provisions which enable land within these areas to be rezoned by the Selwyn and Waimakariri District Councils if required to meet their medium term (10 year) housing needs.
+Change 1 was made operative on 28 July 2021. - 57.
+The policy framework in Chapter 6 now provides for the development of land within existing urban areas, greenfield priority areas, and FDAs (where the circumstances set out in Policy 6.3.12 are met) at a rate and in locations that meet anticipated demand and enables the efficient provision and use of network infrastructure.
+Urban development outside of these identified areas is to be avoided, unless expressly provided for in the CRPS.

-22 Policy 6.3.12.
+Policy 6.3.12

-23 Objective 6.2.2.
+Objective 6.2.2

-24 Objective 6.2.1 and Policy 6.3.1.
+Objective 6.2.1 and Policy 6.3.1.

-- (b) Objective 6.2.4 which prioritises the planning of transport infrastructure so that it maximises integration with priority areas and settlement patterns, and Policies 6.3.4 and 6.3.5 which support this objective, and others, in respect of transport effectiveness and the integration of land use and infrastructure; - (c) Policy 6.3.5 which seeks to integrate land use development and infrastructure including by avoiding new noise sensitive activities within the 50dBA Ldn Airport Noise Contour unless the activity is within an existing residentially zoned urban area, residential greenfield area identified for Kaiapoi, or residential greenfield area identified in Map A and enabling commercial film or video production activities within the noise contours as a compatible use of land.
-It also seeks to avoid activities that have the potential to limit the efficient and effective provision, operation, maintenance or upgrade of strategic infrastructure and freight hubs. - (d) Policy 6.3.7 which specifies minimum densities to be achieved in order to efficiently utilise identified areas and create a compact urban form with appropriate development controls that support more intensive developments; - (e) Policy 6.3.11 which prescribes the monitoring and review methods to demonstrate there is an available supply of residential and business land and provides the circumstances for initiating a review of the extent and location of land for development.
+- 58. As discussed later in my evidence, PC72 relates to land that has not been identified as a GPA or FDA, and nor is development of the land for urban purposes expressly provided for in the CRPS. - 59.
+Other provisions in the CRPS that are relevant to PC72 include: - (a) Objective 6.2.1a that sufficient, feasible development capacity for housing is enabled in Greater Christchurch in accordance with the targets set out in Table 6.1; - (b) Objective 6.2.4 which prioritises the planning of transport infrastructure so that it maximises integration with priority areas and settlement patterns, and Policies 6.3.4 and 6.3.5 which support this objective, and others, in respect of transport effectiveness and the integration of land use and infrastructure; - (c) Policy 6.3.7 which specifies minimum densities to be achieved in order to efficiently utilise identified areas and create a compact urban form with appropriate development controls that support more intensive developments; - (d) Policy 6.3.9 which sets out the conditions for development of land for rural residential development, and requires any rural residential development to be in accordance with an adopted rural residential strategy; and - (e) Policy 6.3.11 which prescribes the monitoring and review methods to demonstrate there is an available supply of residential and business land and provides the circumstances for initiating a review of the extent and location of land for development.